joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/06/us/politics/trump-harris-blue-wall-election.html

 **What we're hearing about Astros at GM meetings: Ryan Pressly, a hitting summit and more**\
-`Plus do the Astros have leverage when Alex Bregman has created “a market that the Astros are very aware is very healthy for him"?`\
+`Plus do the Astros have leverage when Alex Bregman has created “a market that the Astros are very aware is very healthy for him?"`\
 https://nytimes.com/athletic/5904202/2024/11/06/astros-gm-meetings-ryan-pressly-trade/

 **Harris Says She Concedes the Election, but Not Her Fight**\